Hosa Wells Okunbo: Honours and recognition

 On Saturday, 21 September 2019, in Geneva, Switzerland, Okunbo was bestowed with the Global Peace Award from the chairman of the Order of Lafayette Awards, "in recognition of his efforts in global peace and business innovations."
 In March 2017, he received Businessman of the Year award at the '2016 Vanguard Personality of Year Awards'.
 Okunbo received the Africa Titans Award in 2012, from the Congress of the United States in collaboration with the African Society Summit, in recognition of "strides on behalf of Africa in the international arena."

 In November 2012, the University of Benin conferred Okunbo with an honorary Doctor of Science degree.

 On 2 October 2014, the traditional ruler of the Bini people in Edo State, Oba Erediauwa, gifted Okunbo with the traditional beads of the ancient Kingdom."

 Personal life

-Okunbo was married to Evelyn E. Okunbo, and had 12 children including Olori Atuwatse III, and Adesuwa Okunbo-Rhodes.
+Okunbo was married to Evelyn E. Okunbo, and had 12 children including Olori Atuwatse III.

+Death

 He died of cancer on 8 August 2021, at a hospital in London.
 He was aged 63.